simplemindedbot/simplemindedbot/content/rolling-out-the-ai-anthropologist.md

 ## AI Integration Practices

 When implementing AI Anthropologists, it's crucial to understand how they can impact team collaboration.
-For more insight on this topic, check out our article on [AI Anthropologist: Understanding Workplace Dynamics]({{< relref "/blog/ai-anthropologist-understanding-workplace-dynamics" >}}).
-This resource provides valuable information on how AI can enhance team dynamics and foster better collaboration in the workplace.
+For more insight on this topic, check out our article on [AI Anthropologist: Understanding Workplace Dynamics](@/ai-anthropologist-understanding-workplace-dynamics.md).

 ### Conclusion